seanmorris/sm-gen/pages/examples/basic-usage.md

 # Basic Usage Example

-This example walks through a minimal setup of the static-site generator in a new project directory.
+This example walks through a minimal setup of the static site generator in a new project directory.

 ## Setup